Future Students Updates

 Issuance of I-20s and DS-2019s For Admitted Students

 After the U.S. Consulates across the globe temporarily suspended F-1 and J-1 Student Visa interview scheduling, some have started to reopen.
 At this point, there is no clear indication as to when they all will reopen.
-However, as international applicants submit the Certificate of Financial Responsibility with proof of funding, we will continue to issue I-20 and DS-2019 visa eligibility documents for the Spring 2021 semester to allow applicants to schedule visa interviews as soon as possible after the U.S. Consulates re-open.
-I-20 and DS-2019 issuance for Fall 2021 will begin in January.
+However, as international applicants submit the Certificate of Financial Responsibility with proof of funding, we will continue to issue I-20 and DS-2019 visa eligibility documents for the Summer and Fall 2021 semesters to allow applicants to schedule visa interviews as soon as possible after the U.S. Consulates re-open.

-If you began your Fall 2020 semester online and you need an I-20/DS-2019 issued so that you may obtain a visa for Spring 2021, please contact Denise Wesselow at email@example.com
+If you began your Fall 2020 or Spring 2021 semester online and you need an I-20/DS-2019 issued so that you may obtain a visa for Summer or Fall 2021, please contact Denise Wesselow at email@example.com

-If you currently intend to begin your graduate program in Spring 2021, you should plan to consult with your graduate program about releasing your advising hold, so that you can register for classes, which will begin October 19th.
+If you currently intend to begin your graduate program in Fall 2021, you should plan to consult with your graduate program about releasing your advising hold, so that you can register for classes, which will begin March 22nd.
 If you need to defer your admission until a later time, you can drop your courses online (prior to the start of the term) and receive a refund for any payments that you made.

 To students in Cuba, Iran, North Korea, Syria or Crimea

 Due to current restrictions imposed by U.S. Department of Treasury’s Office of Foreign Assets Control (OFAC), NC State University is unable to offer remotely-delivered educational services to international graduate students who are currently residing in Cuba, Iran, North Korea, Syria, or Crimea (a region of Ukraine occupied by Russia) without first obtaining a Department of Treasury specific license.